 These are pretty nasty and can require surgery as calcium solidifies and becomes hard.
 Getting to this stage is quite hard and will take a lot more than the odd bone here and there, it will come from a poor diet which is bad or too many supplements which includes calcium.

 Can you still get white dog poo?

 Yes.
-Dogs can still ingest too much calcium from bones, a poor choice of food and supplementation.
+Dogs can still ingest too much calcium from bones, and a poor choice of food and supplementation.
 Dog poo should be light brown, solid but firm and not runny.
 Their diet should be rich in fibre and include more than just meat – it should have vegetables, herbs and carbohydrates.
-Bones should be given sparingly and not left to chew for hours and hours.
+Bones (see also ‘Pros And Cons Of Dogs Chewing Cow Hooves‘) should be given sparingly and not left to chew for hours and hours.